-While it’s true that the risks of injury while working in an office are dwarfed when compared to those working on an oil rig or a construction site, ergonomic workplace injuries can cost your company real money in workman’s compensation claims and loss of productivity.
+While it’s true that the risks of injury while working in an office are dwarfed when compared to those when working on an oil rig or a construction site, ergonomic workplace injuries can cost your company real money in workman’s compensation claims and loss of productivity.

 OSHA estimates that ergonomic injuries have a total annual cost between 45 and 50 billion dollars per year, with direct costs being approximately half of those numbers.

 Teach employees how to lift, sit, and move throughout their day so you can be rewarded with fewer sick days, lowered healthcare costs, and happier employees.

-4. Workplace violence prevention
+3. Workplace violence prevention

-5. Employee resources
+5. Employee health resources

-Of all the safety topics for office workers, clearly outlining available employee resources for mental and physical health and well-being may be the most pro-active step you can take.
+Of all the safety topics for office workers, clearly outlining available employee resources for mental and physical health and well-being may be the most proactive step you can take.

 It used to be that employee resources consisted of a few pamphlets in the HR department about mental health and substance abuse, with maybe a brief training on being healthy.
 These days, employers are recognizing the importance of supporting employees in all of the challenges they face, both on and off the job.

 Make these benefits a part of your recruitment strategy and your employees will recognize you as a company that cares.
 Employees who feel valued will work harder, stay longer, and be more productive for your company.

-6. Environmental safety
+7. Environmental and chemical safety